 But on the other hand, Kashmir actually is an expensive place, irrespective of where you go.
 The prices of pretty much everything here will surprise the hell out of you.

-Anyway, we paid the bill, no matter how much I did not want to pay all that money and checked out of the hotel.
-We asked a few locals, drove back a few kilometers, and took the turn towards Aru Valley.
+Anyway, we paid the bill, no matter how much I did not want to pay all that money, and checked out of the hotel.
+We asked a few locals, drove back a few kilometers, and took the turn toward Aru Valley.